 iThoughtsX Redux!

-Building the next iThoughtsX
+Building the next iThoughtsX in 2026

 Most of the code is written by AI (ok wishful thinking, the reality is, AI writes the code (badly), and then I fix it and remove the spaghetti).
 It is still faster to work this way, but has its own unique frustrations!